pdebuitlear/argo-rollouts-deployments/README.md

 > Both the ArgoCD Rollouts extention, or the Argo Rollouts dashboard could be used to promote the Rollout as per the screenshots above.
 > Alternatively the CLI could be used:
 >```
->kubectl argo rollouts -n argo-demo-prod-vs-dr promote argo-demo
+>kubectl argo rollouts -n argo-demo-staging promote argo-demo
 >```
 >The promoted code can be tested via the Ingress as follows:
 >```